Main Menu

 “Open access” or “captive portal”

 • Menu entry 11: Go to the Countermeasure sub-menu…: This sub-menu deals with the circumvention of censorship by using bridges.
 It allows you to enable, disable or/and configure the bridge mode easily.
-Furthermore, it gives some more tools to deal with obstacles from the Internet provider, for example, measures against a tightly configured firewall, the possibility to randomize the hostname of the TorBox, avoid disconnection when idle, the possibility to connect/disconnect TorBox to/from a VPN, etc. For more information, see here.
+Furthermore, it gives some more tools to deal with obstacles from the Internet provider, for example, measures against a tightly configured firewall, the possibility to randomise the hostname of the TorBox, avoid disconnection when idle, the possibility to connect/disconnect TorBox to/from a VPN, etc. For more information, see here.

 An example of what a captive portal looks like.